artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Create a SIP
 ------------

 1. Process transfers as described in :ref:`Transfers <transfer>`.

 2. Click on the Ingest tab.
-Please note that if you would like to be reminded to add metadata or PREMIS rights to the package, you must configure this in the Administration tab.

 3. The single SIP will move through a number of micro-services.
 If the user has preconfigured Archivematica to do so, processing will stop at a decision point that allows the user to choose a file identification method to base normalization upon or to choose to use pre-existing data gathered during identification at the transfer stage.
 Archivematica default is to use pre-existing data.
 For more about this option, see :ref:`Administer — Processing configuration <dashboard-processing>`.